P ≠ NP Proof

 facts imply that the Baker-Gill-Solovay Theorem of inseparability of the

-classes P and NP by oracle-invariant methods (techniques that are conserved
+classes P and NP by oracle-invariant methods (techniques that are

-does not relativize [4].
+technique does not relativize [4].

 7. Razborov-Rudich Theorem and the Proof